Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 See [sample_config.json](https://github.com/Reminimalism/MaterialsLiveWallpaperCustomMaterials/blob/master/sample_config.json) as an example.
 Note that the name of this file in the zip should exactly be `config.json`.
+The values in the sample config file are the default values for the current version.

 # Resolutions and aspect ratios